rpicamera/360pano/README.md

   wait for it finished, go to _img_ and check is there a new file.
 If passed the test, it means it worked.

+2. Initial the system

+  Because every single camera may not be the same.
+So the circular image may not located on the default place.
+In this step, using html interface, the configure file will be generated and saved to the local.

+  * Open a browser and url: _ip/picam/crophelper.php  .
+Here the program will shoot two photos and show it on the page.

+  * Input the value in the text box to move the red circle such that the circule could match the boundary of the cirular image.

+  * Click save button to save the configuration

-2. test the whole thing
+3. Try the whole system

+  After initial the system, it should generate the pano image.
+Next step is to generate the 3 maps from the setting by

+    ```
+        sudo python xymapbuilder.py
+    ```

+  This will generate the maps for the remapping, make the code run faster.
+The following is the pages for taking and download the pano photos.

-the address for taking photos is : _ip/rpi-web-cam-interface/panoindex.php_
+  * The address for taking photos is : _ip/picam/panoindex.php_

-the address for download photos is: _ip/rpi-web-cam-interface/downloadpano.php_
+  * The address for download photos is: _ip/picam/downloadpano.php_

+  In download page, it gives the option to preview the image with VR.
+So if you had a VR head set and a Smart Phone, you could try with it.
+The default pano image I put here is the world map.

-the address for preview photos is: _ip/rpi-web-cam-interface>/previewpano.php_
+  * The address for preview photos is: _ip/picam/previewpano.php_

 ## Example images